What would you do with that money if treatment was affordable? Find out if your insurance covers treatment now!

 The journey from a substance use disorder (SUD) to a healthy, sober life is not a quick and easy one.
 For many, it takes a lifelong commitment of dedication and hard work.
 The road toward sobriety may be difficult, but professional treatment helps many people start that endeavor.

 Rehab programs can cause confusion and anxiety.
 Need help understanding what’s involved in rehab?
 Our admissions navigators are here to walk you through the process and answer all your questions.
-Call our help line at 1-888-341-7785 Who Answers? for assistance.
-Learn more about who answers and what to expect.

 Phase 1: Intake — Creating a Customized Care Plan